Welcome to the pharm fam! Recently Accepted

-All recently accepted students are required to read the Student Handbook: UKCOP Student Handbook 2019-20
+All recently accepted students are required to read the Student Handbook.

-A non-refundable tuition deposit is required to reserve your admission seat for Fall 2020.
+A non-refundable tuition deposit is required to reserve your admission seat for Fall 2024.
 Required deposit is $500 for KY residents and $800 for out-of-state/international residents.
-For residency information, visit the UK University Registrar website, call (859) 257-3256 or email email@example.com.
-If already a UK student, your current residency status as an undergraduate will apply to pharmacy school.
-If the credit card holder's name is different than the student's name, you must include the student's name for correct processing.
+For residency information, visit the UK University Registrar website, call (859) 257-7157 or email firstname.lastname@example.org.
+All residency determinations will be approved by UK's residency office.

-One to two days after the deadline to accept your seat and pay the tuition deposit, you will receive two emails from firstname.lastname@example.org (Certiphi Screening, Inc./Application Station).
+One to two days after the deadline to accept your seat and pay the tuition deposit, you will receive two emails from email@example.com (Certiphi Screening, Inc./Application Station).
 Both emails will have the same subject line: Conditional Acceptance Background Check Consent.
-The emails are auto-generated and you will receive both (please check your inbox/spam/junk/filters, etc.) Read both emails carefully.
-One will have instructions for completing your Criminal Background Check and the other will include instructions for completing your Drug Screen.
+The emails are auto-generated and you will receive both (please check your inbox/spam/junk/filters, etc. and check that emails with the same subject line did not 'stack' behind each other).
+Read both emails carefully.
+One will have instructions for completing your Criminal Background Check and the other will include instructions for completing your Drug Screening.

 The process includes completing the authorization forms and payments for each process separately, locating an acceptable lab facility to complete the urine drug screen, and submitting a urine specimen.
 Each of these items must be completed by the stated deadline, including submitting the urine sample.